Tourism & Travel

 Travel to Greece - Transport in Greece (Flights to Greece - Trains, Buses & Ferries in Greece)

-Travelling to Greece is easy and convenient, as the Athens Airport “Eleftherios Venizelos” is one of Europe’s finest airports, catering daily to hundreds of international flights to Greece from abroad, as well as a large number of domestic flights to the Greek Islands and many other towns on the mainland.
 If you are looking for cheap flights to Greece, you should book in advance, although some airlines offer last minute cheap airfares to Greece and the Greek Islands.
 Apart from budget airfares to Greece, many airline companies provide business class airfares and student airline tickets.
 Airfares fluctuate depending on the season and the time of booking.

 Ferry boats are also a convenient way to travel to Greece.
 International ferries make trips between Italy and Greece.
 Ferries are the most common means of transport from Piraeus Port in Athens to the Greek Islands.
 Ferry departures are quite frequent, especially during the summer months when Greece is packed with tourists.
 Boat tickets range from cheap tourist class tickets to first class tickets with cabin rental.
-Many Greek Islands are directly connected by boat, making it easy for visitors to do a little island hopping.
+Many Greek Islands are directly connected by boat, making it easy for visitors to do a little bit of island hopping.

 Yacht Charter & Cruises in Greece